GET STARTED | Get Your Fair Cash Offer Today

 Septic tank pumping helps inspectors assess the system.
 Normal liquid separation and sludge levels are expected from a 1,000-gallon tank serving a three-bedroom residence.
 The tank may have been neglected if the sludge accumulation is high.
 Inspectors also check for broken tank walls and worn baffles that need repair.

-Some sections of Maryland require specific inspections for advanced treatment systems.
-Depending on the model, some systems have monthly electrical expenditures of less than $20.
-Due to pumps, alarms, and treatment chambers, inspectors check each section independently to verify correct operation.
+Special inspections are required in certain areas of Maryland for advanced treatment systems.
+Some systems, depending on the model, have electrical costs of less than $20 per month.
+There are pumps, alarms, and treatment chambers, and inspectors check each element separately to make sure they’re working properly.

 System compliance with regulations is also checked by inspectors.
 Older systems may not meet contemporary well, property line, and water source setbacks.
-Septic systems must be 100 feet from wells that are existing or proposed.
+Septic systems must be 100 feet from existing or proposed wells.
 While many older systems work, non-compliance can complicate property sales.

 System performance and environmental impact can be determined by water testing.
 Nearby wells with high nitrate levels may suggest wastewater contamination.
 Bacteria can indicate pollution.
 Results may require additional review or corrective action.